IU-PR/Capstone_project/content/docs/Groups/FreshMarket.md

 5. **Elaborate Explanations:** Provide detailed descriptions of critical components, algorithms, or methodologies employed in your project.
 Explain the core functionalities and how they contribute to achieving the project goals.
 Highlight any innovative or unique aspects of your solution that differentiate it from existing alternatives.
 Answer: Our project employs the MVC template, JWT tokens for security, and a REST API.
 The MVC pattern separates the application into Model, View, and Controller components.
 JWT tokens provide secure authentication, while the REST API enables communication with well-defined endpoints.
 Core functionalities include user authentication, product listing and management, subscription model, and order management.
 Our solution stands out by facilitating direct farmer-consumer interaction, offering a subscription model, and ensuring secure authentication.

+{{< hint danger >}}

+**Feedback**
+I think, your project is really cool!
+A long needed service that will benefit us all - by making as healthier through delivering high-quality farmer produce.
+Your team's dedication and strong collaboration are evident, and it's great to see that you have a clear vision for the project.

+Considering that our course aims to achieve a minimal viable product (MVP) by the end of the semester, I would suggest, as to most teams, to focus on scaling down the project to create a web app that encompasses the core functionalities.
+This approach will allow you to build a solid foundation that can be expanded and enhanced in the future.

+To ensure efficient execution within our limited timeframe of already six weeks, I recommend outlining the main features of your project and prioritizing their development.
+It's essential to identify specific areas that can be streamlined or simplified without compromising the core functionality.

+Also, take a note that it is possible to utilize open-source as means of scaling down your project: for example, there is a multitude of open-source platforms for e-commerce: i.e. https://saleor.io/, https://strapi.io/ that you can use as a modular back-end.
+Although, I am not sure how rigid or flexible this solutions are. {{< /hint >}}